michael-chambers/alerta-contrib/plugins/autoblackout/README.md

 Automatically creates a blackout for an environment and resource (i.e. cluster-wide) when certain specified alerts are received.
 Automatically deletes the blackout when the alert that caused its creation is closed.

 > Note: This plugin was written specifically to work with Mirantis Container Cloud (MCC) environments.
+Reasonable attempts were made to made the code work in a variety of environments, but this is the reason for references to "management" and "child" clusters.

 Installation
 ------------